 - The Sisters Of Plenitude (an order of humanoid feline nuns) from the Doctor Who episode "New Earth" had one of these, with the purpose of using the bred humans for medical experiments.

-- An episode of the new Outer Limits had humans kept as slave-mechanics by sentient spaceships, apparently for many generations.
+- An episode had humans kept as slave-mechanics by sentient spaceships, apparently for many generations.
 The protagonist's ship docks with another so that he can mate with the second ship's female slave-mechanic, to provide yet another generation of repairmen.

 - Another episode had a group of humans decide to go live in a colony out in the woods, starting families away from civilization.
 At the end of the episode, it's revealed that the "colony" is actually inside a disguised alien spaceship, and the humans are being bred for slavery.